blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/configuringbuildagent.md

 To configure the build agent for [solution_name] Azure Plugin, you can either manually configure the proxy for each job OR to handle the configuration across multiple jobs, make use of the [azure pipelines task lib](https://github.com/Microsoft/azure-pipelines-task-lib) methods to retrieve proxy configuration.

-For proxy configuration instructions see: [Get proxy configuration by using AZURE DEVOPS TASK METHOD] (https://github.com/Microsoft/azure-pipelines-task-lib/blob/master/node/docs/proxy.md)
+For proxy configuration instructions see: [Get proxy configuration by using the AZURE DEVOPS TASK METHOD](https://github.com/Microsoft/azure-pipelines-task-lib/blob/master/node/docs/proxy.md)

+### Proxy configuration scenarios

+1. If both an agent proxy and [blackduck_product_name] proxy url endpoint are set through ADO Plugin parameter, the [blackduck_product_name] proxy url endpoint takes precedence.

+2. If agent proxy is configured, and the [blackduck_product_name] proxy url endpoint is not set through ADO Plugin parameter, the [solution_name] Azure Plugin utilizes the agent proxy.